RI seeks private partner to operate iconic Cranston Street Armory

 “We’re going to have to put money in to bring it up to a decent condition and then we want someone to help,” said DOA Director Michael DiBiase.

 The iconic armory, designed in 1907, once housed the state’s militia in the West End neighborhood, and it was most recently occupied by the State Fire Marshal’s Office.
 Today it’s largely empty with the exception of some storage, and opens on special occasions for community events during the holidays.
-Currently, the state is renting out the space to AMC to film the TV show “Nosferatu.”
+The state is currently renting out the space to AMC to film the TV show “NOS4A2.”

 But the building is costing the state millions to maintain.
 DiBiase estimates the state has spent $4.8 million over the last five years to keep the building from deteriorating.
 He estimates the cost of deferred maintenance is anywhere between $40 million and $70 million.